jw120/mal/jw-racket/README.md

 ## TODO

 * Make reader through an exception for mal-formed input which we catch
+* How to single empty input - an exception?
 * Readline history file

 ## Notes